 Expunge.
 The expungement process applies only to certain low-level marijuana convictions pre-dating November 30, 2020.
 Expunged records are no longer accessible to the public, courts, or law enforcement for any reason.

 Sealing.
-Starting in January 2023, Arizona law will allow eligible convictions and criminal records to be sealed.
+As of January 2023, Arizona law allows eligible convictions and criminal records to be sealed.
 Sealed records will be hidden from public view but still accessible to criminal justice agencies and certain employers for sensitive positions.

 Arizona voters passed Prop.
 207 back in 2020, legalizing certain adult recreational use of marijuana.
 Under the new law, people with old marijuana convictions or delinquency adjudications can ask the court to expunge records that involved the following: